briandrum/codes.forchagrin.com/_chapters/chapter-339-commercial-and-heavy-vehicles.md

     or about existing structures now crossing streets, roads and other public thoroughfares in the Municipality.

-8. _(h)_ As used in this section, “recreational vehicle” has the same meaning as in Ohio R.C.
+8. _(h)_ As used in this section, "recreational vehicle" has the same meaning as in Ohio R.C.
 4501.01.
 (ORC 5577.05)